tanmayghoshdhk/login_monitoring_in_linux/README.md

 ### 3. Move Python script to your home directory

-mv log_monitor.py /home/your-username/
+mv login_monitor.py /home/your-username/

    - Replace your-username with your actual Linux username.

 ### 4. Edit the systemd service file

-Open log_monitor.service and update the path to match where you moved the Python script:
+Open login_monitor.service and update the path to match where you moved the Python script:

-- ExecStart=/usr/bin/python3 /home/your-username/log_monitor.py
+- ExecStart=/usr/bin/python3 /home/your-username/login_monitor.py
 - WorkingDirectory=/home/your-username

 ### 5. Move the systemd file to the proper location